tojrobinson/elman/README.md

 #elements.js
+v0.1.0.
 Super fast and simple generic HTML element sorting and searching.

+## Features
+* No dependencies.
+* Low memory and resource footprint (2KB of code).
+* Loose coupling of **elements.js** and your document.
+* Change focus structure dynamically and programatically without creating new instances.

 ##Usage
 Create an **element.js** object and sync it to a structure.